rjsmith1999/IMMERSE/_pages/log.md

 * **Thursday**:
   - Worked a bit more on the docs for the lansce test setup.

+* **Friday**:
+  - Almost done the docs for the lansce test setup.
   - _TODO:_
     - Keep working on docs
+    - Move the docs around that we copied from the DTRA-REPO
-    - Add docs for radtest scripts
+    - Add docs for radtest scripts implementation
+    - Add a note about which versions of the scripts were used in the real test

 ### Week 22: Oct 18 - Oct 22, 2021
   - [ ] Finalize experiment results for radiation beam test